jcopperman/NUnit.Web.Tests/README.md

 ### Automation Summary
 Technology: .NET Core project using NUnit and Selenium Webdriver which is deployed via Travis CI

-View test execution on BrowserStack here

-OR

-Run locally from Visual Studio with NUnit Test Runner
+Run locally from Visual Studio with NUnit Test Runner:

+Prequisites:
+1. Clone this repository with ``` git clone https://github.com/jcopperman/NUnit.Web.Tests.git ```
+1. Install Visual Studio 2019 Community
+2. Install Git for Windows
+2. Run Visual Studio as Administrator
+4. Build Solution and run Tests from the Test Explorer